WebexSamples/webex-contact-center-api-samples/widget-samples/send-sms-sample/README.md

 - You will need to setup a SMS asset on Webex Connect
 - You will need to setup an Inbound Webhook as well.
 The ID from the webhook will be added to your Layout.json
+- Variables that the widget and webhook exchange: `phone, reason, name`. make sure these variables are referenced in your webhook.
 - For more information on configuring the Webex Connect Webhooks to Flows, refer to : https://help.imiconnect.io/

 **Additional Improvements:**